CreativeCoder77/Digital-Bharat/README.md

 # Digital Bharat

 Welcome to **Digital Bharat**, a playful and imaginative web project designed purely for fun and exploration!
-This isn't a real government initiative or official platform, but rather a creative exercise to visualize a "digital" India with a lighthearted approach.
+This isn't a real government initiative or official platform, but rather a creative exercise to visualize a "digital" Village with a lighthearted approach.

 🚀 **Demo**
 Experience Digital Bharat live: [https://digital-bharat.onrender.com/](https://digital-bharat.onrender.com/)